 CANADA STOCKS-TSX opens higher on energy boost

-Oct 5 (Reuters) - Energy stocks helped Canada's main stock index open higher on Monday as oil prices gained after doctors suggested U.S. President Donald Trump could be discharged from the hospital, a few days after he was diagnosed with COVID-19.
+Oct 6 (Reuters) - Energy stocks helped Canada's main index open higher on Tuesday, as oil prices gained amid supply disruptions in Norway, a new hurricane in the Gulf of Mexico and U.S. President Donald Trump's return to the White House from hospital.

 (Reporting by Amal S; Editing by Krishna Chandra Eluri)